freenas/freenas-docs/userguide/tn_initial.rst

 :numref:`Figure %s <appliance3>`
 shows the rear view of the array.
-If the %brand% Storage Array is configured for High Availability, both storage controller slots will be populated.
-In a single-controller model, the bottom controller slot will contain a controller slot cover panel.
+If the %brand% Storage Array is configured for High Availability, both storage controller slots are populated.
+In a single-controller model, the bottom controller slot contains a controller slot cover panel.

 .. _appliance3: